BCH-RC/scDown/README.md

 The latter 4 key functions in scDown can be applied to either entire data or selected conditions of interest.

 To faciliate the scRNA-seq downstream analysis using scDown, scDown provides a function for cell type annotation when reference data with cell type annotation is available, which can be run beforehand if needed:
-- `doTransferLabel(ReferenceSeuratObject, SeuratObject)` - Transfers cell type labeling from a reference Seurat object to a query Seurat object, enabling automated annotation based on known cell identities prior to downstream analysis.

 ## Contact
 - Please create an issue under our repository by clicking the issue tab, we will try to address it.